Adington History, Family Crest & Coats of Arms

 Early History of the Adington family

-Another 330 words (24 lines of text) covering the years 1644 and 1719 are included under the topic Early Adington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Adington research.
+Another 97 words (7 lines of text) covering the years 1644 and 1719 are included under the topic Early Adington History in all our PDF Extended History products and printed products wherever possible.

 Adington Spelling Variations